KirtusJ/Event-Logger/README.md

 # Event-Logger
 A web app developed with Python using the Flask framework.
 Currently in early development.

+Read Requirements.txt to see all required libraries

 Flask Libraries in use: